sss-wue/sss-wue.github.io/index.md

-## Why should we care about their Smart Contract Vulnerabilty?
+## Why should we care about Smart Contract Vulnerabilty?

 ### What are Smart Contracts?